ShivamTripathi028/rak-chatbot-backend/product-categories/accessories/rakarg19/datasheet.md

 sidebar_label: Datasheet
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav' import RkCertificationIcons from '@site/src/components/CertificationPage/IconList'

 # 902-928 MHz 5 dBi Fiberglass Antenna Datasheet

 ## Overview

-The 5&nbsp;dBi Fiberglass antenna is an outdoor, high-performance antenna, designed to withstand harsh outdoor conditions.
-It is specially designed for LoRa in the 902-928&nbsp;MHz band – US915, AU915, AS923, and KR920.
+The 5 dBi Fiberglass antenna is an outdoor, high-performance antenna, designed to withstand harsh outdoor conditions.
+It is specially designed for LoRa in the 902-928 MHz band – US915, AU915, AS923, and KR920.
 The antenna connector is one with the antenna body - this design further increases the resistance of the antenna to external conditions.
-With a length of only 480&nbsp;mm, this antenna will be the best fit for your LPWAN gateway or outdoor deployed RAK Hotspot.
+With a length of only 480 mm, this antenna will be the best fit for your LPWAN gateway or outdoor deployed RAK Hotspot.

 :::tip NOTE
 This antenna is designed to be directly mounted on the enclosure of the Gateway.
 It is suitable for the following RAK products: